Kate Middleton's Superga Sneakers Are Under $33 on Amazon Summer Sale

-Kate Middleton's Superga Sneakers Are Under $33 at the Big Style Sale from Amazon
+Kate Middleton's Superga Sneakers Are Under $33 at the Amazon Summer Sale

-Kate Middleton’s Superga sneakers are on sale at the Big Style Sale from Amazon!
+Kate Middleton’s Superga sneakers are on sale at the Amazon Summer Sale -- also known as the Big Style Sale!

 The Duchess of Cambridge’s go-to casual Superga shoes are now $32.79 (regularly $64.95) on Amazon right now.
 The royal has worn the canvas sneaker lace-ups multiple times throughout her years as duchess for appearances where she dressed down.
 She has styled the comfy footwear in a variety of ways from an outfit with skinny jeans to a blouse-and-culottes combination.